Wichita State University Profile

 Alysia Johnston, Edna

-Diana Mendoza, Dodge City
+Diana Mendoza, Dodge City, vice chair

 Neelima Parasker, Overland Park